zday294/arcane-religion/LONGSTORY.md

 ## So how is all of this working mechanically in game?

-> **Heads Up**: If you don't understand DnD 5e, this next part probably isn't going to make sense.
+> **Heads Up:** If you don't understand DnD 5e, this next part probably isn't going to make sense.
 I recommend skipping ahead to [So how has calculating all this gone?](##so-how-has-calculating-all-this-gone?).
 If you do want to understand this part, it relies on the Basic Rules which you can find for free all over the web.
 D&D Beyond has them [here at this link](https://www.dndbeyond.com/sources/dnd/basic-rules-2014).
 Yes, the 2014 rules are what I'm operating on.
 It's the system I know and... use.
 It's a lot to read - it's basically a textbook - so I *really* don't recommend doing this unless you actually want to learn how to play DnD, and even then, YouTube videos will likely explain it all far better.

 Let me introduce these handy dandy charts my DM gave me which outline everything my DM told me I need to do when trying learn a cleric or Paladin spell.